 By Graham Allcott

-Graham is the author of ‘How to be a Productivity Ninja’ and ‘How to be a Study Ninja’, and is the founder and director of Think Productive.
+Graham is the author of ‘How to be a Productivity Ninja’, ‘How to be a Study Ninja’, “Work Fuel for the Productivity Ninja” and is the founder and director of Think Productive.
 Graham also has his own podcast, Beyond Busy, which you can listen to here.
 You can also see what he’s up to over on his website.